 Applied Economics; Econometrics; Economic Policy; Economics; Engineering; Mathematics; or Statistics.

 Shape your degree

-Students can choose from a wide variety of courses offered by the economics program, the public policy program, and the resource, environment and development program at Crawford School, and other parts of ANU.
+Students can choose from a wide variety of courses offered by the economics program, the public policy program at Crawford School, and other parts of ANU.
 By choosing particular courses, students can create their own professional focus.
 Courses can be combined across different professional focus and there are many more electives available.

 - next ›

 Scholarship opportunities are available for national and international students.